-Experimental AI-generated summary referencing Polymarket data · UpdatedIran agrees to end enrichment of uranium by April 30?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedIran agrees to end enrichment of uranium by April 30?

 Iran agrees to end enrichment of uranium by April 30?